Daniel Bachmann: Watford

 On 1 July 2017, Bachmann signed a three-year deal with Watford.

 On 8 August 2018, Bachmann joined Scottish Premiership side Kilmarnock on a season-long loan deal.
 He made his Watford debut the following season, playing in a 3–3 draw against Tranmere Rovers in the FA Cup third round.

 On 14 August 2021, Bachmann played his first game in the Premier League in Watford's league opener against Aston Villa, where Watford won 3–2.

 On 12 August 2025, Bachmann joined Segunda División club Deportivo La Coruña on a season-long loan.
+He was recalled in January 2026, joining League One club Leyton Orient on loan for the remainder of the season.
+Bachmann had his loan cut short in February 2026 when he fractured his ankle in the warm up before his debut for Orient.

 International career

 Bachmann played youth international football for Austria at under-16, under-17, under-18, under-19 and under-21 levels.

 On 14 March 2017, he was called up to the senior national team for the first time for games against Moldova and Finland.
 In March 2021, Bachmann received his second international call-up for the Austria national team ahead of the 2022 World Cup qualifiers in March against Scotland, Faroe Islands and Denmark.
 He made his debut on 2 June 2021, in a friendly against England.
 Bachmann started all four games in Austria's UEFA Euro 2020 campaign which ended in the round of 16.